gradientinstitute/ai-impact-control-panel/README.md

 Check out the [live demo](https://portal.gradientinstitute.org/aicontrolpanel)!

+Read more about the tool in this [blog post](https://lmccalman.medium.com/8f2316505a1f).

 **This code is at an Alpha (early) level of development: frequent and substantial changes in functionality are likely to occur.**